2016/17 Premier League fixtures: Guardiola and Mourinho set for September showdown

 New season fixtures announced

 With 59 days left to go until the 2016/17 Premier League season starts on August 13th, the full fixture list (subject to change due to clashes with other competitions) has now been released.
+Check the Premier League odds at our Sportsbook!

 No doubt the crunch clash of the opening weekend is between Arsenal and Liverpool at the Emirates, while Jose Mourinho and Pep Guardiola’s first games for Manchester United and Manchester City respectively are against Bournemouth and Sunderland.